Types of trams: Modular design

-Uses of Trams
+Specialised uses

-Cargo Tram
+Cargo tram

 Since the 19th century, goods have been carried on rail vehicles through the streets, often near docks and steelworks, for example the Weymouth Harbour Tramway in Weymouth, Dorset.
-Belgian vicinal tramway routes were used to haul agricultural produce, timber, and coal from Blégny colliery while several of the US interurbans carried freight.
-In Australia, three different "Freight Cars" operated in Melbourne between 1927 and 1977 and the city of Kislovodsk in Russia had a freight-only tram system consisting of one line which was used exclusively to deliver bottled Narzan mineral water to the railway station.
+Belgian vicinal tramway routes were used to haul agricultural produce, timber, and coal from Blégny colliery, and Porto carried coal by tram.
+Several of the US interurbans carried freight, and in Australia three different "freight cars" operated in Melbourne between 1927 and 1977 and the city of Kislovodsk in Russia had a freight-only tram system consisting of one line which was used exclusively to deliver bottled Narzan mineral water to the railway station.

 Until December 2020, the German city of Dresden had a regular CarGoTram service, run by the world's longest tram trainsets (59.4 m), carrying car parts across the city centre to its Volkswagen factory.
 In addition to this, the cities of Vienna and Zürich have used trams as mobile recycling depots in the past.

 At the turn of the 21st century, a new interest has arisen in using urban tramway systems to transport goods.
 The motivation now is to reduce air pollution, traffic congestion and damage to road surfaces in city centres.

 One recent proposal to bring cargo tramways back into wider use was the plan by City Cargo Amsterdam to reintroduce them into the city of Amsterdam.
 In the spring of 2007 the city piloted this cargo tram operation, which among its aims aimed to reduce particulate pollution in the city by 20% by halving the number of lorries (5,000) unloading in the inner city during the permitted timeframe from 07:00 till 10:30.
 The pilot involved two cargo trams, operating from a distribution centre and delivering to a "hub" where special electric trucks delivered the trams' small containers to their final destination.
 The trial was successful, releasing an intended investment of €100 million in a fleet of fifty-two cargo trams distributing from four peripheral "cross docks" to fifteen inner-city hubs by 2012.
 These specially built vehicles would be 30 ft long with twelve axles and a payload of 30 t.
 On weekdays, trams are planned to make 4 deliveries per hour between 7 a.m. and 11 a.m. and two per hour between 11 a.m. and 11 p.m.
 With each unloading operation taking on average 10 minutes, this means that each site would be active for 40 minutes out of each hour during the morning rush hour.
-In early 2009 the scheme was suspended owing to the financial crisis impeding fund-raising.
+In early 2009, the scheme was suspended due to the 2008 financial crisis impeding fund-raising.